SciFracX/FractionalCalculus.jl/README.md

 <p align="center">
 <img width="250px" src="https://raw.githubusercontent.com/ErikQQY/FractionalCalculus.jl/master/docs/assets/logo.png"/>
 </p>

-This package provides support for fractional calculus computing.
+FractionalCalculus.jl provides support for fractional calculus computing.
+You can compute the fractional derivative or integral at a point or at a vectorized collection of points.

 ## 🎇 Installation